 Keywords are exactly what their name says - key words somebody uses to find the information they are looking for.

-Now that we know what SEO is and what it is based on, we can continue optimizing our content to achieve every writer's goal - rank high in search results.
+Now that we know the definition of SEO and what it is based on, we can continue optimizing our content to rank high in search results.

-Factors that will impact your search engine ranking are popularity and the quality of your content.
-If you write something and pay to promote it, you may dominate the search results at the very beginning because of the “insta” popularity.
+Factors that will impact your search engine ranking are the quality and popularity of your content.
+If you write something and pay to promote it, you may dominate the search results at the very beginning because of the “instant” popularity.
 This will tell Google that people are interested in what you have to say.
-However, if the average time spent on your page is very low (visitors tend to come and go fast), it will give a negative signal to search engines.
-You will hit top spot in a short period of time, but when it comes to budget and long-term goals, this is not going to bring you much success.
+However, if the average time spent on your page is very low, it will give a negative signal to search engines.
+You will achieve a top spot in a short period of time, but when it comes to budget and long-term goals, this is not going to bring you much success.

-To make sure Google and your visitors know how good your content is, invest your time in producing quality content.
-Well-researched topics tend to have a few thousand words, which signals Google that you have some expertise in the given topic.
-Of course, if you write/use the same word 2000 times, Google will know that.
-A search engine is a machine and as such, doesn’t read your content but has special algorithms to recognise spam content.
-That said, these algorithms will punish your spammy content very soon.
+To make sure Google and your visitors know the value of your content, invest your time in producing quality content.
+Well-researched topics tend to have a few thousand words, which signals to Google that you have some expertise in the given topic.
+Of course, if you write or use the same word 2000 times, Google will know that.
+A search engine has special algorithms to recognize spam content and you will be punished for content that fits under this category.

 If you have any previous experience with search engine optimization, then you probably know that keywords used to be the most important part of optimization.
 Nowadays, the situation has changed.

-So, how to handle keywords with the best intention for your content?
+So, how can you handle keywords with the best intentions for your content?
 Use Google Keyword Planner to plan the best keywords for the topic you want to write about and then approach writing and using keywords as a regular part of your content.
 Use them when they are relevant to what you want to say and when they are needed.
 Do not forget to include your most important keyword in the topic title too!

 Meta description is a very important element of content optimization.
-You see this short content description when you search for a specific keyword (see the image below).
-The purpose of meta description is the same as the purpose of any other description - it gives a brief overview of the content they will read once they click on the link.
+A short content description is shown when you search for a specific keyword (see the image below).
+The purpose of a meta description is to give a brief overview of the content they will read once they click on the link.